zymsys/vam-chatbat/ROADMAP.md

 ### Bugs
-- Players who control more than one character can only use ChatBat with the first one.
-Need to have it support multiple PCs.
 - In ToA, Jaq didn't get +4 to hit or +2 damage with his crossbow.
 Weird.
 - In ToA, the stacked Bless didn't do anything